Code of Practice

 - You tip off a client whom you suspect of money laundering.

-- You fail to monitor your client relationships on an ongoing basis, which results in your practice being used for money laundering or terrorist financing after initial checks on the clients revealed no cause for concern.
+- You fail to monitor your client relationships on an ongoing basis, which results in your practice being used for money laundering or terrorist financing after initial checks on the client revealed no cause for concern.